toastdriven/alligator/README.rst

 WHY?!!1!
 --------

-Because I have NIH-syndrome.
+* Because I have NIH-syndrome.

-Or because I longed for something simple (~375 loc).
+* Or because I longed for something simple (~375 loc).

-Or because I wanted something with tests (90%+ coverage) & docs (soon).
+* Or because I wanted something with tests (90%+ coverage) & docs.

-Or because I wanted pluggable backends.
+* Or because I wanted pluggable backends.

-Or because testing some other queuing system was a pain.
+* Or because testing some other queuing system was a pain.

-Or because I'm an idiot.
+* Or because I'm an idiot.

 Basic Usage